ID529/lectures/day5/reproduction-article-homework/brown-et-al-reproduction-of-onikye-et-al.md

     * What about in situations where the subject matter is highly politically charged and there might be malicious actors who could see shared data and code as additional surface area to attack?
+  * Has reading this article made you more skeptical of research publications that don't share code?
+  * Do you think for articles where code & data are too sensitive to be shared, is there an alternative process that would make you similarly confident in the stated results?

 ## An important aside